 They’ll look for their owner and will want to spend time with them.
 When you get a pet rat, it’s not just a pet, it’s a friend and a part of the family forever!

 Do pet rats smell?
-As long as you keep their cage cleaned and the room is well ventilated, it will be odor-free.
+As long as you keep their cage cleaned and the room is well-ventilated, it will be odor-free.
 Pet rats themselves don’t smell, but their cage might start to smell if not cleaned once every week.
 With that said, there are many ways to reduce pet rat odor (which I talk about here).

 Back to the Blog